HL7/carin-bb/source/pages/index.md

 ### Acknowledgements
+The Consumer-Directed Payer Data Exchange Implementation Guide is also known as the CARIN Blue Button&reg; Implementation Guide.

 Blue Button, the slogan, 'Download My Data,' the Blue Button Logo, and the Blue Button combined logo are registered service marks owned by the U.S. Department of Health and Human Services.